“You have to drink a protein shake or eat a protein-rich meal immediately after your workout”.

 Some studies found a slight but actual benefit, other studies even found more significant benefits from pre-workout nutrition.

-Furthermore, a lot of these studies used participants who don’t work out regularly, the majority of elderly people or obese people.
+Furthermore, a lot of these studies had participants who don’t work out regularly, the majority were elderly or obese people.

 Eventually, adding all things together there is no real evidence for the promising benefits and consequences of the anabolic window.